The Master's Degree

 In some years, the master's program offers students the opportunity to take a study trip to visit European intellectual property institutions:

-- in 2008: visit by the European Union Intellectual Property Office (EUIPO) to Alicante;
+• in 2008: a visit by the European Union Intellectual Property Office (EUIPO) to Alicante;

 Trip to Geneva – World Intellectual Property Organization (2018–2019)